 We combine the rain or shine classroom of forest school with the freedom of adventure playgrounds.
 Using open-ended materials in outdoor locations around Sunset Park, Brooklyn, we give children the space and permission to lead their own play.
 Here, they can be messy, make friends, run around, be curious, build and destroy, test limits and find joy.

 THE CLASS ROUTINE

 For each mixed age class, your child will either meet the group or a Brooklyn Wild teacher will pick up your child from school at dismissal and walk with them to our outdoor classroom.
-The ratio during class is one teacher for every five students.
 Our classes are held outdoors, rain, shine or snow.
-(For high winds or thunderstorms, we move indoors to the Sunset Park Library.)
+(For high winds or thunderstorms, class may be cancelled until we can again move indoors to the Sunset Park Library.)
 Students eat snack from home, meet as a class to discuss the day's materials and boundaries, and then engage in outdoor, active, child-led play using loose parts and the world around them.
 Guided by our trained playworkers, every child is supported as they stretch their imaginations, practice independence, gain resilience and expand their creativity.
-Pickup is at 5:30 pm at Sunset Park (the 7th Avenue and 44th Street corner) or at the Sunset Park Library, based on the weather.
+Pickup is at 5:30 pm, usually at Sunset Park (the 7th Avenue and 44th Street corner).

 THE CLASS GUIDE

 To stay dry and relatively mud-free, Brooklyn Wild supplies dry bags for your child's school gear and full cover rain suits for your child.

 Every week, we'll be in touch about the forecast and what clothing your child should wear to class.
 Over the seasons, parents will provide bug spray, sun lotion, sun hats, multiple layers, snow pants, warm jackets, warm socks, closed toed shoes, rain boots and/or snow boots.